 17. Describe The Difference Between Zero-Base Budgeting And Flexible Budgeting.

 “Zero-based budgeting is the process of outlining a desired financial outcome and drafting specific courses of action related to expenses and expenditures that will lead to that outcome.
-Flexible budgeting is a model for making predictions about budgets based on varying sales outcomes.
+Flexible budgeting is a model for making budget predictions based on varying sales outcomes.
 Essentially, one is used to devise plans relating to future projects, while the other is used to devise plans relating to sales performance.”

 18. Do You Have Any Experience Of Using Budgeting Software Programs?